How to Process Voice Recordings in DaVinci Resolve Using Fairlight (Free)

 Start by adjusting Band 1 or the High Pass Filter.
 Go ahead and click on Band 1 to engage the filter.
 You’ll want to adjust this to 100 Hz.

 This is because unless your voice is in the range of a baritone singer, there isn’t much useful information below 100Hz.
-That range is mostly dealing with rumbles, hums, and plosives (the sounds created by “P words”—try saying “Peter picked a peck of pickled peppers“ with your hand in front of your mouth and you’ll be able to feel the pops of air that are generated by those sounds).
+That range is mostly dealing with rumbles, hums, and plosives (the sounds created by “P words”—try saying “Peter picked a peck of pickled peppers“ with your in front of your mouth and you’ll be able to feel the pops of air that are generated by those sounds).
 Secondly, lower-frequency sounds contain more energy than high-frequency sounds, which can lead to compressors being triggered unnecessarily.
 Both of the issues can be dealt with by filtering anything below 100 Hz.
 You can actually increase this level to around 120Hz depending on your sound system.

 Play your audio back, and if you find your dialogue starts to sound unnatural in any way, lower the frequency until it doesn’t.